computer-lab/computerlab.io/source/_posts/lab-README.md

 #### Google Apps

 Email and documents are provided by Google Apps.
-It's also the place we should store shared files.
+It's also the place where we store shared files and documents.
 Google Apps accounts are $5/month.

+#### Banking

+We have a Capital One Spark Business checking account with debit cards.
+We use checks and the debit card to pay expenses, and use the Capital One mobile app to deposit checks from clients.

-#### Quickbooks / Xero
+#### Xero

-Accounting software is used for managing expenses, generating invoices, and running payroll.

-We need to choose between Quickbooks and Xero.

-Both cost about $20-$30 a month.
+We use Xero accounting software to maintain good records of income, expenses, and distribution of funds.

+The Xero account costs $15/month currently.

 #### Analytics

 We use [Google Analytics](https://analytics.google.com/analytics/web/) for monitoring site traffic and [Crazy Egg](https://www.crazyegg.com) to learn more about how users interact with our site and projects.

-#### Banking

-We will open a bank account, probably with Capital One.
-We can make deposits using the mobile app.